OpenEvalProject/evals/manuscripts/elife-15719/v2/manuscript.md

 We found significantly higher average cluster coefficients C in comparison to surrogate networks (mean: 0.266, SD: 0.068; permutation test, p<0.001, sig.
 12/12 datasets) and on average similar path lengths L (mean: 3.451, SD: 0.823; mean difference to surrogate networks: −0.007; permutation test, p<0.05, sig. higher 5/12, sig. smaller 5/12 datasets).
 Consequently, all networks had a significant SW-coefficient (mean: 3.05, SD: 0.66; permutation test, p<0.001, sig.
 12/12 datasets), suggesting that despite a modular structure the neuronal network is efficiently processing and transmitting information (Watts and Strogatz, 1998).

-## Degree centrality, betweenness centrality, and hubs
+### Degree centrality, betweenness centrality, and hubs

-Some networks, have been shown to exhibit heavy-tailed centrality distributions, with a small number of nodes strongly embedded in the network (hubs), which make a strong contribution to the network function (
+Some networks, have been shown to exhibit heavy-tailed centrality distributions, with a small number of nodes strongly embedded in the network (hubs), which make a strong contribution to the network function (van den Heuvel and Sporns, 2013a).
+A simple and robust measure of centrality is degree centrality (k), which is the number of connections per unit.
+On average 6.27% (SD: 2.29%) of all possible connections were realized.
+The degree distribution (Figure 4A) was heavy-tailed and best described by an exponential truncated power law model (P(k)~kγ−1ek/kc, γ = 0.6839; cutoff degree of kc = 8.657; EXPTPL: adjusted R2 = 0.9891, including a penalty for number of fitted variables), compared to a power law (P(k)~k−γ; PL: adjusted R2 = 0.9177), exponential (EXP: adjusted R2 = 0.9742), or Gaussian (GAUS: adjusted R2 = 0.6826) model.
+In contrast, surrogate networks with the same distance-dependent connectivity were not heavy-tailed and were best described by a GAUS model (GAUS: adjusted R2 = 0.9655; PL: adjusted R2 = 0.3061; EXPTPL: adjusted R2 = 0.5006; EXP: adjusted R2 = 0.6419).
+In agreement with the EXPTPL model, networks had significantly more single units within the low, less within the intermediate, and especially more in the high degree range, than surrogate networks (cluster-based permutation test, p<0.05), clear evidence of hubs, independent of distance-dependent connectivity.

 ![Figure 4.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig4-v2.jpg)

 **Figure 4.:** (A) Average degree centrality distribution of all networks (blue) and corresponding surrogate networks (red).
 Black lines reflect different models fitted to the data (see legend in B).
 The degree distribution of each dataset was normalized to the possible maximum number of connections per network.
 The area under the curve was normalized to 100% before averaging.
 Line shadings show standard error across datasets.
 Asterisks represent significant differences to surrogate networks.
 Inlay shows the same distribution and models on a log-log scale.
-(B) Same as in , but for the betweenness centrality distribution.
+(B) Same as in A, but for the betweenness centrality distribution.
 Note that the slopes for the EXPTPL and PL model are identical, since the exponential coefficient of the EXPTPL model was zero.
-(AC) Schematic view of a rich-club topology connecting highly clustered modules.
+(C) Schematic view of a rich-club topology connecting highly clustered modules.
 (D) Average rich-club level of all datasets relative to surrogate datasets.
 Asterisks represent significant differences of rich-club level to surrogate networks.
-(E) Anatomical network representation, as in Figure 3D, with connections and units color-coded based on rich-club membership (orange).DOI: http://dx.doi.org/10.7554/eLife.15719.014
+(E) Anatomical network representation, as in Figure 3D, with connections and units color-coded based on rich-club membership (orange).

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** (A) Average degree centrality distribution of all networks simulated with the equal rate model (blue) and the corresponding detected networks with the described method for detecting directed functional connectivity (red).
 Results are shown for the same 10 simulated simple networks and 10 simulated complex networks as in Figure 2—figure supplement 3.
 Error bars show the standard error across simulated networks.
 (B) Same as in A, but for the betweenness centrality distributions.
 (C) Same as in A, but for the rich-club level relative to surrogate datasets.
 Asterisks represent significant difference of rich-club level to surrogate networks.
-Two different sets of surrogate networks were calculated per dataset, one for the simulated network and one for the detected network.DOI: http://dx.doi.org/10.7554/eLife.15719.015
+Two different sets of surrogate networks were calculated per dataset, one for the simulated network and one for the detected network.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/15719/elife-15719-fig4-figsupp2-v2.jpg)

 **Figure 4—figure supplement 2.:** (A) Average degree centrality distribution of the modeled neuronal plane (32000 neurons, 2 areas, each divided into 5 subregions coverable by an array, 160 possible electrode position, and a maximum of 20 single units per electrode) with distant dependent random connectivity (Figure 3B).
 The distribution could be best described by a Gaussian model (adjusted R2 = 0.98).
 (B) Average degree centrality distribution of 12 different subsamplings of the modeled neuronal plane with exactly the same number of neurons as in the real datasets.
 Line shadings show standard error across subsamplings.
 Datasets were processed as in Figure 4A.
 Average degree distribution could be best described by a Gaussian model (adjusted R2 = 1) and only poorly by a power law model (adjusted R2 = 0.17).
 (C) Dependency of goodness of power law fit, the size of the largest component relative to the whole network, and the level of compartmentalization on average degree k.
 Different average degrees were generated by varying the distance-dependent connectivity density of the empirically gained data (Figure 3B) by factors of 1/5, 1/4, 1/3, 1/2, 1, 2, 3, 4, and 5 times to create a neuronal plane.
-Goodness of power law fit was highly correlated with the size of the largest component (adjusted R2 = 0.93) and the compartmentalization (adjusted R2 = 0.93).DOI: http://dx.doi.org/10.7554/eLife.15719.016
+Goodness of power law fit was highly correlated with the size of the largest component (adjusted R2 = 0.93) and the compartmentalization (adjusted R2 = 0.93).

 A more global aspect of centrality is captured by betweenness centrality (g), an index of the number of shortest paths from all single units to all others that pass through that single unit, normalized by the number of all shortest paths (van den Heuvel and Sporns, 2013a).
 Similar to degree centrality, the betweenness centrality distribution (Figure 4B) was heavy-tailed and best described by a PL model, with an estimated exponent of γ = 2.212 (PL: adjusted R2 = 0.9753; EXPTPL: adjusted R2 = 0.9745; EXP: adjusted R2 = 0.9593; GAUS: adjusted R2 = −0.1509).
 The betweenness centrality distribution of surrogate networks was also heavy-tailed and was best described by an EXPTPL model (EXPTPL: adjusted R2 = 0.99; PL: adjusted R2 = 0.9771; EXP: adjusted R2 = 0.9061; GAUS: R2 = −0.5511).
 Still, in contrast to the PL model, the EXPTPL model had smaller values in the high and low betweenness centrality range.
 Statistically networks showed a significantly higher number of single units in the low and fewer units in the intermediate betweenness range than surrogate networks (cluster-based permutation test, p<0.05).
 These findings confirm the presence of hub neurons for betweenness centrality.
 Units with high degree centrality also tended to have high betweenness centrality (r = 0.75, p<0.001, Spearman correlation), suggesting a coherent group of hub units.
 We found no significant differences in number of hubs per area (normalized k ≥ 9, g ≥ 0.03; Tukey's honest significant difference test on average group ranks, p<0.05), indicating a distributed hub topology with no area acting as a network center.
 Together, we have shown that centrality of single units is strongly heterogeneous in the network, with a large group of units being marginally involved in the network and a small group of spatial distributed hub units being extremely central.
 The presence of hubs provides further evidence of a complex network topology at the single unit level.